Tim Marshall ()

 Biomedical scientist and science communicator interested in building effective outreach strategies for equitable access of research outputs.

-I am a data manager at the National Commission for the Knowledge and Use of Biodiversity (Mexico) and a graduate student in Sustainability Science at UNAM.
-I love working in interdisciplinary projects where I can integrate my interests in socio-ecological systems, data analysis and open research.
+I am a data manager at CONABIO where I collaborate in developing an Agrobiodiversity Information System.
+I am also a graduate researcher at UNAM, studying the challenges of integrating diverse data for sustainability.
+I love working in interdisciplinary projects that combine my interests in socio-ecological systems, data analysis and open research.